The Extended Real Line with Reentry: Separating US from KC in the Clontz Hierarchy: Sequential and Countability Properties

-\begin{remark}[ERI is a k-space] A topological space is a \emph{k-space} if a set is closed whenever its intersection with every compact subset is closed in that compact subset.
-Every compact space is a k-space: if $A \cap K$ is closed in~$K$ for every compact $K \subseteq X$, taking $K = X$ gives $A$ closed.
-Hence ERI, being compact, is automatically a k-space.
-Note, however, that ERI is not a $k_H$-space (compactly generated with respect to compact \emph{Hausdorff} subspaces), since it is not weakly Hausdorff (Proposition~\ref{prop:notwH}). \end{remark}
+\begin{remark}[ERI is a k-space] ERI is a k-space---immediate from compactness; for background on k-spaces and generalized metric classes see Gruenhage~\cite{bib:gruenhage}.
+It is, however, not a $k_H$-space (compactly generated with respect to compact Hausdorff subspaces), since it is not weakly Hausdorff (Proposition~\ref{prop:notwH}). \end{remark}